Baphomet42/Data-Packs/README.md

 + For datapacks: Portal, XLTT
 + Note: No vanilla textures are overridden

+### **Setup**

++ Download pack at `stable releases/resources.zip`
+    + There is only one resource pack that handles all datapacks
+    + For the latest dev version, use `resources.zip` or `resourcepacks/42datapacks` in the main repo folder
+        + The Resource Pack folder at `resourcepacks/42datapacks` will not work in a world save unless its contents are zipped and renamed to `resources.zip`

-### **Setup** (do only one of the following)
++ Install pack (do only one of the following)
     + a- Place `resources.zip` into the world save
         + Textures will load automatically each time you join the world
         + Textures will not work outside the world
         + All players will automatically see the textures
+        + The file must remain zipped and be named exactly `resources.zip`
-+ b- Place `42datapacks` from `resourcepacks` into `.minecraft/resourcepacks` and enable it ingame
+    + b- Place the Resource Pack into `.minecraft/resourcepacks/` and enable it in the ingame settings
         + Textures will load when enabled in Resource Pack Settings
         + Textures will stay loaded outside the specific world
             + No vanilla textures are overridden, so the pack will have no effect without the datapack also loaded
         + Only players who add the resource pack will see the textures
+        + You can rename or unzip the Resource Pack for convenience

 **Portal Resources**